-Cerro Grande Mining Corporation (the "Company" or "CEG") and its subsidiaries is a mining, exploration and development company, which produced gold, silver and copper, with operations mainly in Chile.
+Cerro Grande Mining Corporation (the "Company" or "CEG") and its subsidiaries is a mining and exploration company, which used to produce gold, silver and copper, with operations mainly in Chile.
+The Company is currently focused on the Pimenton project, as detailed in Note 5.
 The Company is incorporated under the Canada Business Corporations Act, and its common shares are listed on the Canadian Securities Exchange ("CSE") trading under the symbol "CEG" and on the OTCQB trading under the symbol "CEGMF".
 The Company is domiciled in Canada and the address of its records office is 1 King Street West, Suite 4009, Toronto, ON, M5H 1A1, Canada.
 The registered office is 1810 University Avenue, Suite 800, Toronto, ON M5H 2X7, Canada.

 These consolidated financial statements have been prepared on a going concern basis, which contemplates, that the Company will continue in operations for the near future and will be able to realize its assets and discharge its liabilities in the normal course of business.
-As at June 30, 2022, the Company has a working capital deficit of \$2,097 (2021 - deficit \$1,426).
+As at December 31, 2022, the Company has a working capital deficit of \$2.314 (2021 - \$1,753).